thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 # [Circom Circuit for Dotproduct of Two Vectors](#circom-circuit-for-dotproduct-of-two-vectors)
-In this example we will investigate how to write a Circom circuit for the dotproduct of two vectors, create a Zero Knowledge Proof and verify the proof with zero knowledge.
+In this example we will investigate how to write a Circom circuit for the dotproduct of two vectors, create a Zero Knowledge Proof and verify the proof withoit revealing any additional information.

 ## [Circom Setup and Installation](#circom-setup-and-installation)